JonHMChan/descartes/README.md

 # [Descartes](https://descartes.io/)
 *by Jon Chan* [@jonhmchan](http://twitter.com/jonhmchan/)

 This is an experimental library for writing CSS in JavaScript.
 The current version is a beta and highly unstable, with changes happening on a daily basis.
+This library is *not* recommended for production use.
 It is actively being developed with your help.

 ## Quickstart